-Before we set out we defined our travels ‘doing’, instead of ‘being’.
+Before we set out, we defined our travels as ‘doing’ instead of ‘being.’

-But being on the road, our perception of life actually shifted and we have learned to live in the moment without the need for plans, that life and traveling were not scary at all, and it was ok to live at a slower pace guided by inspiration and doing the thing that bring us joy.
+But being on the road, our perception of life actually shifted, and we have learned to live in the moment without the need for plans, that life and travelling were not scary at all, and it was ok to live at a slower pace guided by inspiration and doing the thing that brings us joy.

 What were or are your biggest challenges to living the way you do?

 I am not sure how to answer this.
 I suppose the challenges have changed as we’ve changed.
 In the beginning, it was letting go of the consumerist lifestyle we were once accustomed to.
 We no longer measure our value through what we have; now, we are more interested in having experiences together.
 We are always challenged with money as it relates to freedom, but at the end of the day, we always have enough.
 Other than that, living a life based on inspiration, no plans, no schedule, and no stress does not really allow for many challenges.

 How do you deal with your day-to-day challenges?

-As all things, we deal with things as they come.
+Like all things, we deal with things as they come.
 Miro and I have learned to be really open and communicative about our feelings, wants and desires.
-We are experiencing the world together and we rely on each other.
+We are experiencing the world together, and we rely on each other.
 We also make all decisions about what we are doing and where we are going together.